Elise39u/InteractiveLessons/README.md

 # Testing and how to do it
 # Submitting Bugs and what are they
 # Submitting Issues and what are they
+# Releases version
+For release we are aming to follow the X.Y.Z Rule.
+With it working as follows:
+ - X standing for a major release
+ - Y standing for a minior release
+ - Z standing for a patch release